rightjs/rightjs-docs/docs/en/tutorials/uniformed-options-handling.md

 ## RigthJS UI Library Options, :ui

-Most of the [RightJS UI](/ui) library units can be initialized without actually writing any JavaScript code, for this reason they user special HTML5 attributes named like `data-[unit-name]` where you can specify your options in JSON format, like that:
+Most of the [RightJS UI](/ui) library units can be initialized without actually writing any JavaScript code, for this reason they use special HTML5 attributes named like `data-[unit-name]` where you can specify your options in JSON format, like that: